-Two break points, one occurring after 2000 and one occurring after 2005, were observed in the best break point combination model (Fig. 3 A).
+Two break points, one occurring after 2000 and one occurring after 2005, were observed in the top break point combination model (Fig. 5 A, AICc=-18.02).
+However, the regime shift detector indicated that two additional break point combinations, a single break after 2000 (AICc=-17.46), and a no break series (AICc=-17.64), had equivalent performance.
+Break weight analysis suggested a weight of 0.56 for the 2000 break, and a weight of 0.29 for the break after 2005.
+Although the weights of both of these break points fall into a range intermediate to what we observed between ‘true’ and ‘erroneous’ breaks observed from our simulations, we expect that natural systems would behave in a less idealized manner, thus we conclude that there is reasonably strong evidence of a shift in dynamic rule after 2000, and a moderate-weak evidence for a shift after 2005.
 The shift from ‘phase A’ to ‘phase B’ in 2000 is characterized by substantial increases in the fitted values for K and r, with approximate increases of 75% and 40% over their initial estimates, respectively (Table 1).
-The shift from 'phase B' to 'phase C' in 2005 is characterized by a return to parameter estimates that were nearly identical to those observed for ‘phase A’ (Table 1, Fig. 3 B).
-Although the regime shift detector ranked several break-point combinations similarly by AICc, the top-ranked break point combination (2000, 2005) was also selected by AIC.
+The shift from 'phase B' to 'phase C' in 2005 is characterized by a return to parameter estimates that were nearly identical to those observed for ‘phase A’ (Table 1, Fig. 5 B).

+These observations can be explained in the context of the known ecology of this ladybeetle.
 Dynamics of the ladybeetle invasion appear to be closely coupled with prey availability (Bahlai and Sears 2009, Heimpel et al. 2010, Rhainds et al. 2010, Bahlai, Colunga-Garcia, et al. 2015), which, in turn, is driven by documented pest management practices (neonicotinoid insecticide use; Bahlai, vander Werf, et al. 2015) leading to relatively simple pulsed changes in dynamics.
 The first shift in the dynamics of the Asian ladybeetle, after 2000, corresponds to the well documented arrival and establishment of a preferred prey item from its native range, soybean aphid, to North America (Ragsdale et al. 2004, Wu et al. 2004).
 The invasion of this aphid dramatically increased resources available to H.axyridis in habitats where the beetles were already well-established (Bahlai et al. 2013), supporting both a higher carrying capacity and a greater intrinsic growth rate.
-The second shift, after 2005, is more difficult to directly explain, as the prey item still persists in the landscapes where H. axyridis occurs.
+The second shift, after 2005, was weaker is more difficult to directly explain, as the prey item still persists in the landscapes where H. axyridis occurs.
 However, landscape-scale use of neonicotinoid insecticides decreased prey numbers, particularly during the spring when aphids are colonizing new hosts, which could be limiting early season reproduction of ladybeetles (Bahlai, vander Werf, et al. 2015).
+Indeed, in this case, we would expect a weaker shift in dynamics as the prey item is incompletely controlled, and control tactics were not uniformly adopted across the prey’s range all at one time.

 Monarch butterflies in Mexican overwintering grounds